kathenas/alma_mater/alma_mater_guide_notes.md

 * Promote community/membership.
 * Promote the users of AlmaLinux.

-Blog posts will ake the form of casual interviews.
+Blog posts will take the form of a casual interview.

 Blog posts should have imagery to emphasis the human element of who uses AlmaLinux and how AlmaLinux is being used - Images/Screenshots.

-Video would be nice and would allow additional promotion on various channels.
+**Wish:** Video would be nice and would allow additional promotion on various channels.

 ## Key

-* **Q.** - Quesion.
+* **Q.** - Question.
 * **GQ.** - Sub guide question.

 ## Questions